Pandemic recovery resources for the workforce in Sarnia Lambton

 Shop Lambton Map: SLWDB supported an initiative to launch an interactive online map of local retail and service delivery businesses at no charge to owners/operators.
 The aim was to create an easy to navigate visual database of local business information including hours of operations and contact protocols for services to promote and support the SHOP LOCAL campaign.

 While we continue to identify immediate challenges to overcome and opportunities to seize, the next step in supporting our businesses and their workforce is to provide guidance on developing a recovery strategy that will create resiliency for the upcoming years.
 Continued uncertainty about the progression of the COVID-19 pandemic as well as its long-term impacts on the global economy mean that a scenario-based approach is required to plan proactively for these stages of recovery.
 Our priority is to ensure the sustainability and growth of our labour force in Sarnia Lambton.
-The blueprint generated through this project will serve as a guide for local employers to understand and prepare for the potential challenges and opportunities awaiting the local labour force beyond the era of COVID-19.
+The blueprint generated through this project serves as a guide for local employers to understand and prepare for the potential challenges and opportunities awaiting the local labour force beyond the era of COVID-19.